NWoolridge/NeuronBuild/README.md

 Watch a video on using this script: https://vimeo.com/207323665

-**Note:** I will be adding a new video to go over the new features.
+Watch a video on the new features: https://vimeo.com/391015129

 The current working version is 1.8.
 (Note: Version 1.6 was experimental, and not fully functional.)